-Plumes billow as business goes up in flames in Glasgow
+Plumes of smoke billow as business goes up in flames in Glasgow

 The alarm was raised about the “well-developed” fire in a single-storey building in Nitshill Road at around 2.30am on Thursday.

-Six appliances were called to the scene, including two aerial units.
+Six appliances were called to the scene, including three aerial units.

 Glasgow City Council said the fire was taking place at the Nitshill Enterprise Centre.